 This hubris usually leads me to spend another couple of hours ransacking my cabinets, schlepping to the grocery store, figuring out a strategy, then executing it.
 Even if it is already past 9pm and I'm starving.
 Sure, it would have been easier and about 1 hour and 50 minutes faster to just call the damn Golden Panda Dynasty, but definitely not as satisfying.
 Or so I tell myself.

 I wonder if delivery menu one-upmanship can be classified as a psychological disorder.

 On the bright side, I can now whip up many MSG-free versions of takeout favorites, like General Tso's chicken, sweet and sour pork, and orange sesame chicken.
 This week was lemon chicken's turn.
 Sure, lemon chicken also exists as a dish in mainland China, but usually steamed, almost like Hainan chicken, with slices of lemon on top.
 Which is good in its own respect, but sometimes you just want a crunchy exterior.

 So try this lemon chicken recipe and see how it compares.
-I had started experimenting with an egg and cornstarch batter, but decided that too much egg can lead to soggy chicken right out of the wok.
-So I went back to dipping the chicken in egg and dredging it in a dry cornstarch mixture.
 The sauce incorporates a little sautéed garlic and ginger, chicken broth, some lemon juice and zest, and enough sugar to balance out the tartness.